jeblanchard/jeblanchard.github.io/README.md

 # Personal Website

-This is where the source code for the FE of my website.
+The source code for the FE of my website.